Can I Use VPN in Cloud VPS Server?

 A VPS with weak CPU allocation or overloaded virtualization can become a bottleneck very quickly when handling VPN traffic.
 Similarly, limited bandwidth can degrade performance if multiple users or services are connected simultaneously.

-At MVPS, VPS environments are designed with KVM virtualization, enterprise-grade hardware, and SSD/NVMe storage, which helps maintain stable performance even under continuous encrypted traffic loads.
+At MVPS.net, VPS environments are designed with KVM virtualization, enterprise-grade hardware, and SSD/NVMe storage, which helps maintain stable performance even under continuous encrypted traffic loads.
 That kind of consistency is especially important when the VPS is used as a VPN endpoint rather than just a hosting server.

 Security is another key requirement.
 A properly configured firewall, secure SSH access, and regular updates are essential when exposing any kind of network service to the internet.
 Without these, a VPN server can become a potential entry point instead of a protective layer.